doc4d/4d-web-studio/docs/design-webforms/components.md

 ![alt-text](img/matrix-orientation.png)

 - **Horizontal**: stylebox components are ordered horizontally and a horizontal scrollbar is automatically displayed if necessary.
-- **Vertical** (default): stylebox components are ordered vertically and a vertical scrollbar is automatically displayed if necessary.
+- **Vertical** (default): stylebox components are ordered vertically and a vertical scrollbar is automatic ally displayed if necessary.

 ## Server-side reference